PML-N govt to continue work for welfare of masses: Khaqan

 To a question, he said the people of Sindh were getting gas facility more than the Punjab province.

-He said the present government after coming into power had made efforts and deliver to the masses.
+He said the present government after coming into power had made efforts for the development of the country and delivered to the masses.

 PML-N govt to continue work for welfare of masses: Khaqan

-ISLAMABAD, May 9 (APP): Minister for Petroleum Shahid Khaqan Abbasi on Tuesday said Pakistan Muslim League Nawaz (PML-N) government would continue work for welfare of masses.
+ISLAMABAD, May 10 (APP): Minister for Petroleum and Natural Resources Shahid Khaqan Abbasi has said Pakistan Muslim League Nawaz (PML-N)